-Ryan was previously an Assistant State Attorney for the Sixth Judicial Circuit of Florida, Ryan was responsible for the decision-making and prosecution of more than 1,200 cases.
-As a lead trial attorney, he managed a division of attorneys and tried more than 50 felony and misdemeanor jury trials to include Kidnapping and Attempted Murder.
-Prior to his work as an Assistant State Attorney, Ryan was a Criminal Division Legal Intern in the United States Attorney's Office, Middle District of Florida, as well as a Legal Intern for Chief Judge Robert J. Morris, Jr., in the Sixth Judicial Circuit.
+An Assistant State Attorney for the Sixth Judicial Circuit of Florida, Ryan was responsible for the decision-making and prosecution of more than 1,200 cases.
+As a lead trial attorney, he managed a division of attorneys and tried more than 50 felony and misdemeanor jury trials to include kidnapping and attempted murder.
+Prior to his work as an Assistant State Attorney, Ryan was a criminal division legal intern in the United States Attorney's Office, Middle District of Florida, as well as a legal intern for Chief Judge Robert J. Morris, Jr., in the Sixth Judicial Circuit.
 Ryan’s level of management and experience, coupled with his military experience brings a high level of assertive and competent representation to his clients.

 While in law school, Ryan was a member of the Stetson Law Review.
 Ryan also received the Victor O. Wehle Trial Advocacy Award and the William F. Blews Pro Bono Service Award.